UK gas prices breached record levels in recent years, with energy bills rocketing and gas prices remaining volatile.

 Due to the physical limits of the North Sea basin, the UK will be forced to increase gas imports regardless of any new production, until it implements policies to reduce gas demand through reducing energy waste.

 Indeed, while the use of fossil fuels to generate electricity is on a steady path to zero by 2035, 80% of the gas that is used in gas-fired power stations will come from overseas.
+And the cost of this gas continues to set the price households pay for electricity around 97% of the time under marginal pricing rules.

 So as the North Sea continues to decline, a just transition to new jobs for people employed in the industry will become vital.
 Currently the debate about job losses is shrouded in misinformation with the North Sea lobby using figures that do not paint a clear picture (the BBC More or Less programme has a useful explanation).